 What to Expect

-Architecture and design interns work in a busy, professional setting, where they are expected to know their way around CADD software at a minimum.
-Furthermore, candidates rarely will shadow a partner in the firm; rather they will work under a Senior Manager or Project Manager or a Senior Architect/Designer.
+Architecture and interior design interns work in a busy, professional setting, where they are expected to know their way around CADD software at a minimum.
+Furthermore, candidates rarely will shadow a partner in the firm; rather they will work under a Senior Manager or Project Manager or a Senior Architect/Interior Designer.

-Due to similarities in the fields, many of our Interior Design candidates also choose this Sector to intern in abroad.
+Due to similarities in the fields, many of our candidates interested in interior design internships abroad also choose this Sector.